OSGeo/OSGeoLive-doc/en/quickstart/gvsig_quickstart.rst

 Defining your Coordinate Reference System
 --------------------------------------------------------------------------------

 #.
-Using the dropdown list for 'Type', select EPSG.
+Using the dropdown list for :guilabel:`Type`, select EPSG.
 #.
 Enter the EPSG code for the Coordinate Reference System.
 For this example
    we are using EPSG=4326, which is the WGS84 2D Geographic Projection.
-Then click on the [Search] button.
+Then click on the :guilabel:`Search` button.
 This will list the selected CRS in the table below the search input field.
 #.
-Select [OK] to return to the **View Properties** dialog.
+Select :guilabel:`OK` to return to the **View Properties** dialog.

 .. image:: ../../images/screenshots/1024x768/gvsig_qs_003.png
    :scale: 55